Home » Recipes » Side Dish Recipes » Stick of Butter Rice

 What is beef consommé?

 Consommé is beef broth that has been clarified to be very clear and fat free.
-You’ve probably seen a popular beef consommé in your grocery store’s soup section.
-The Campbell Soup Company makes a very nice one.
+You’ve probably seen the popular beef consommé made by Campbell’s in your grocery store’s soup section.

 What is converted rice?